mincong-h/java-examples/README.md

 ## Articles

-Here are some blog posts that I wrote using the source code of this repository.
+Here are some blog posts that I wrote using the source code of this repository and related satellite repositories.
 Visit <https://mincong.io>
 to see the complete list.

 ### Akka